iamkroot/erp-gcal/README.md

 Parameter | Explanation |
 --------- | -----------
 `MOODLE.wstoken`|The Moodle Mobile Web Service Key for your account.
-It can be acquired from Preferences -> Security Keys in the Moodle CMS website.
+It can be acquired from `Preferences -> Security Keys -> Mobile web service key` in the Moodle CMS website.
 `DATES.last_date`|The last working date of the semester.
 `DATES.midsem`|The official start and end dates of the midsem exams, when classwork is suspended.
 No need to set it according to your courses.
 `DATES.day_change`|Specify which day's timetable is to be followed on a specific date.
 (Eg: Monday's timetable to be followed on 16th Aug 2019, which is a Friday, to be written as `2018-08-16 = "MO"`)<br>Weekdays should be one of: `'MO', 'TU', 'WE', 'TH', 'FR', 'SA'`.